quii/learn-go-with-tests/maps.md

 }
 ```

-Getting a value our of a Map is the same as getting a value out of Array
+Getting a value out of a Map is the same as getting a value out of Array
 `map[key]`.

 ## Refactor